khulnasoft/pydantic/docs/examples/requests.md

 Pydantic models are a great way to validating and serializing data for requests and responses.
-Pydantic is instrumental in many web frameworks and libraries, such as FastAPI, Django, Flask, and HTTPX.
+Pydantic is instrumental in many web frameworks and libraries, such as ReadyAPI, Django, Flask, and HTTPX.

 ## `httpx` requests